Linxyhaha/EQUAL/README.md

 # Favor Warm Items?
 Equivariant Learning for Out-of-Distribution Cold-start Recommendation
 Cold-start Recommendation
 This is the pytorch implementation of our paper
 > Favor Warm Items?
-Equivariant Learning for Generalizable Cold-start Recommendation
+Equivariant Learning for Out-of-Distribution Cold-start Recommendation

 ## Environment
 - Anaconda 3